dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 TODO: Add coverage of packages that contain tools.
 {% endcomment %}

-## What makes a library package
+## What makes a package

-The following diagram shows the layout of the simplest library package:
+The following diagram shows the simplest layout of a package:

 <img
   src="/assets/img/libraries/simple-lib2.png"